Chicken Poblano Recipe

 • Heat a skillet over medium heat with butter or oil.

-• Season chicken with salt and pepper, then sear until golden brown, about 4 minutes per side.
+• Season chicken with ½ teaspoon of the salt and pepper, then sear until golden brown, about 4 minutes per side.

-• Remove and set aside.
-In the same pan, add more butter or oil, then sauté onions and sliced poblanos for 5 minutes.
+• Remove the chicken and set it aside.
+In the same pan, add more butter or oil, then sauté onions, sliced poblanos, and garlic for 5 minutes.

 • Pour into the skillet along with the remaining stock, cream, lime juice, honey, and salt.